Michael Raynes goes back to his former club tomorrow, determined to play with a smile despite Oxford United ’s poor run of form.

 The U’s have lost five consecutive npower League Two matches, and head to Rotherham with a fierce determination to stop the rot.

-Raynes left the Yorkshire side in the summer to join Chris Wilder ’s side, and says that there is no added pressure on the U’s because of their recent results.
+Raynes left the Yorkshire side in the summer to join Chris Wilder ’s side, and says that there is no added pressure on the U’s because of

 “I know we are on a bad run, but this isn’t pressure,” he said.

 “Going to Afghanistan and dodging bullets is pressure.